Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Precursors from Single Stars

 where we assume a rather large SN shock velocity of $v_{\rm sh}=10^4$ km s$^{-1}$, $c$ is the speed of light, and $\kappa$ is the opacity assumed to be constant in time and radius.
 For the latter, the peak magnitude of SNe with precursors span from $-19$ to $-17$ mag \citep[roughly correspoding to $3\times10^{42}-10^{43}\,\rm erg\,s^{-1}$,][]{Strotjohann21,Matsumoto22}, which agrees with the range seen in typical Type IIn SNe \citep{Kiewe+2012,Ofek14_rise_time_peak,Nyholm+2020}.
 This indicates that the mass of CSM for SNe with bright precursors should be comparable to those without, and should not be biased towards higher masses.

-For Type Ibn/Icn SNe from helium (He)/Wolf-Rayet (WR) stars, light curve modelling of these SNe in general suggests a CSM mass of $\sim 0.01$--$1\ M_\odot$ \citep{Maeda22,Dessart+2022,Wu22b,Takei23}, which may also favor a partial envelope ejection.
+For Type Ibn/Icn SNe from helium (He)/Wolf-Rayet (WR) stars, light curve modelling of these SNe in general suggests a CSM mass of $\sim 0.01$--$1\ M_\odot$ \citep{Maeda22,Dessart+2022,Wu22b,Takei24}.
+For these stripped progenitors we expect a broad range of masses in their outer helium layers ($\sim 0.1$-- 2$M_\odot$ for solar metallicity; e.g., \citealt{Yoon_Woosley_Langer10,Yoon17}).
+Thus for SNe Icn (and some SNe Ibn) complete envelope ejection can still be compatible with observations, though energetically more demanding than partial ejection.

 This energetics problem, on the difficulty to produce the observed precursor's energy without significantly modifying the progenitor's structure, can be avoided if the progenitor is more compact than RSGs, such as blue supergiants (luminous blue variables) or He/WR stars.
 However, even in these cases, a single episode of partial mass ejection struggles to reproduce the bright luminosity of the precursors because of losses to adiabatic expansion, as we show below.